1993 World Trade Center Bombing Fast Facts

 July 14, 2015 - The Appellate Division for the New York Supreme Court restores the jury award for Linda Nash.
 The Port Authority is appealing to the New York Court of Appeals, according to Nash's lawyer.

-February 11, 2016 - The New York Court of Appeals dismisses the NY and NJ Port Authority motion to appeal the Nash judgement.
+February 11, 2016 - The New York Court of Appeals dismisses the NY and NJ Port Authority motion to appeal the Nash judgment.

 March 24, 2016 - The Appellate Division for the New York Supreme Court dismisses a motion for leave to appeal Nash's jury award, upholding their previous opinion on the matter in July 2015.
 The Port Authority of New York and New Jersey will be legally bound to pay Linda Nash her jury award plus interest.